rdemers/org-rd-fullstack-springboot-nuxt/README.md

 ## Fullstack application with Springboot and Nuxt.

 This project relies on the use of Springboot, Nuxt, Apache/Maven and docker.
-It allows you to build an application container (OCI) that embeds one or more micro-services compatible with the AWS/EKS architecture.
-In addition, it includes a WEB application based on the Nuxt Framework (Vue/Vuetify) including the principles of JamStack architecture with SSG (Static Site Generation).
-Note : Springboot is used as a simple HTTP server (CDN).
+It allows you to build an application container (OCI) that embeds  micro-services compatible with the AWS/EKS architecture.
+In addition, it includes a WEB application based on the Nuxt Framework (Vue/Vuetify) build with the principles of JamStack architecture (SSG - Static Site Generation).
+Note : Springboot is used as a simple static HTTP server (CDN).

 ![alt text](./doc/asserts/springboot-nuxt.png "Springboot-Nuxt")